-When buying a company, you want to make sure the transition from one owner to a new one happens as smoothly as possible.
+When buying a company, you want to make sure transitioning a business to owner to a new one happens as smoothly as possible.
 You need time with the previous owner to really dig into details to understand how and why things have been done the way they were, and you want their support with transitioning customer relationships.

 That’s why it’s a good idea to come to an agreement with the previous owner to serve as a transition partner for a short period of time following the closing.
 The amount of time here varies from industry to industry and from business to business.
 Sometimes a couple of weeks is sufficient.
 In other cases, several months may be needed.
 If an extended time frame is needed, compensation arrangements can often be negotiated.